 Drinking is not as unhealthy as smoking, but don’t kid yourself: it is a poison at any dose.

 Eat an anti-inflammatory diet

-… which is just a non-stupid diet that isn’t obviously hurtling you towards obesity, heart disease, and diabetes (metabolic syndrome).
-No one knows exactly what a not-terrible diet is, but we know it when we see it, because it’s obviously characterized by moderation, and you don’t eat like a teenager.
-The booze is minimal, the portions are never super-sized, you drink more water than soft drinks, there’s not much deep fried, and very little of the food is fast food.
-It’s not about superfoods or supplements or “paleo.”
-This self-improvement project is a lot harder than it sounds, and it’s very unclear how much it will help with any chronic pain proble.
-But the best thing about it?
-You cannot waste your time on this: it’s worth doing even if it has exactly zero effect on your neck pain.
-See Chronic, Subtle, Systemic Inflammation: One possible sneaky cause of puzzling chronic pain.
+… which is mainly just a diet that isn’t obviously terrible, hurtling you towards obesity, heart disease, and diabetes (metabolic syndrome).
+No one knows exactly what "junk food" is, but we know it when we see it.
+A less junk diet is obviously characterized by moderation, variety, and foods that don’t come in a plastic bag.
+The booze is minimal, the portions are rarely super-sized, you drink more water than soft drinks, there’s not much deep fried, and very little of the food is fast.

 This is probably the most useless-but-important advice I ever give on PainScience.com.
 Stress reduction is probably the ultimate in “easier said than done” challenges.
 It truly matters, but the things that cause stress are often totally out of our control, or insanely difficult to control.
 If they weren’t, they wouldn’t be serious sources of stress in the first place.

 For instance, a career change might be your only real hope of significantly reducing stress in your life… which might require going back to school, which you can’t afford… and so on.
 This challenge needs to be subdivided into smaller challenges.